Righting an Environmental Injustice

 Carbon Reduction in Action

-Prairie Island has prioritizes several initial commercial energy projects from our plan as an important first action towards Net Zero.
+Prairie Island has prioritized several initial commercial energy projects from our plan as an important first action towards Net Zero.
 The most visible project will be a 5.4MW ground-mounted solar PV system located near Treasure Island Resort & Casino, delivering renewable energy to the local electric grid that serves the Tribe and surrounding community.

 The largest carbon reduction through the Project will come from electrification—or switching from natural gas to clean electricity—across many Tribal commercial facilities.
 As part of this work, Prairie Island is designing and installing an innovative geothermal plant and well field that will use energy from the earth to provide clean electricity to heat and cool our buildings.